 Deep within Joshua Tree National Park you will find a curious walled-up “cave” (actually a enclosure built around a large boulder) that has an interesting legend attached to it.

 Some think it was where a local rancher kept his dynamite, others think it was where rustlers or gold thieves (there are lots of old gold claims in the area) kept their loot.
+It is one of Joshua Tree’s most enduring urban legends.

 But as I detailed in my book, Mojave Mysteries, there is an odd tale also told of the strange place: